-- Design activities for students to develop and use collaboration skills to achieve shared learning goals.
+- Design activities for learners to develop and use collaboration skills to achieve shared learning goals.

 - Provide opportunities for collaboration and interaction where all efforts are valued.

-- Encourage interpersonal and social group skills for students with varying communication and collaboration strengths and challenges.
+- Encourage interpersonal and social group skills for learners with varying communication and collaboration strengths and challenges.

 Create a collaborative classroom environment